chinesemasterpieces.com

 Tribute Vase

-This Masterpiece Northern Song Dynasty world class Yaozhou Ovoid shaped Tribute Vase with fire gilded bands around the rim and foot corroded with reddish cuprite and greenish malachite.This proves its age and is more reliable than a TL test and used by all experts to determine authenticity of an artifact and can't be faked.
+This Masterpiece Northern Song Dynasty world class Yaozhou Ovoid shaped Tribute Vase with fire gilded bands around the rim and foot corroded with reddish cuprite and greenish Botryoidal malachite.This proves its age and is more reliable than a TL test and used by all experts to determine authenticity of an artifact and can't be faked.
 Has a fine gray stoneware body that is carved with flower heads and lotus leaves around the neck and base.
 This vase is covered with a thick transparent finely crackled olive green glaze, suffused with bubbles that pool around the deeply carved outlines to a darker color.
 All characteristic of Yaohou wares from the Shaanxi province during 11th and 12th century.
 The decoration is carved on angle to promote the pooling effect.
 The foot was wiped slightly with some glaze but most remains unglazed and has turned brown in the firing.
 Vase is about 10" tall.
 Feel free to contact me about this beautiful Vase ppjrs

 (click photo to enlarge)